Marcus-Friis/notes-n-stuff/linux/niri.md

 > A scrollable-tiling Wayland compositor. - [niri](https://github.com/YaLTeR/niri)

-Read the [Arch docs](https://wiki.archlinux.org/title/Niri) for a better understanding of niri and its dependencies.
+Read the [Arch docs](https://wiki.archlinux.org/title/Niri) for a better understanding of niri and its dependencies, or check out this [youtube tutorial](https://www.youtube.com/watch?v=bjalAgAVIkc).

 Quick install with
 ```